jamesonrader/AudioQR/README.md

-# QRT Ultrasonic Fingerprints
+# XT Ultrasonic Fingerprints

-Use "ultrasonic fingerprints" to synchronize and/or relay data to devices through a variety of broadcast media.
-This data-over-audio method uses sound waves analogously to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.
+Use ultrasonic fingerprints to synchronize and relay data to mobile devices through speakers or a variety of broadcast media.
+This data-over-audio method utilizes sound waves analogously to how Bluetooth employs electromagnetic waves, offering an alternative method of relaying data for both iOS and Android.

 ##### Advantages include: